What is The Falls?

 In the summer of 2017, both the City of Minneapolis and the Minneapolis Park & Recreation Board passed resolutions supporting a repurposed Lock.

 In August 2017, the U.S. Army Corps of Engineers made the determination to fund and undertake an 18 month disposition study on the Upper Lock, Lower Lock, and Lock 1, taking place from the Spring of 2018 to completion.
+This study was paused in light of new Congressional legislation adopted in the 2018 Water Resources Development Act, which, in Section 1225, directed the Corps to expedite a study looking exclusively at the Upper Lock (the Lower Lock and Lock 1 will presumably be studied at a later date).
+The revised and expedited Upper Lock study kicked off in August 2019.

 The U.S. Army Corps of Engineers plans to make a recommendation to Congress upon completion of their study, and will seek the direction of Congress on next steps.
 Friends of the Lock & Dam, in partnership with the City of Minneapolis, the Minneapolis Park & Recreation Board, and a large coalition of stakeholder organizations, will be actively engaged with all legislative aspects of this process.